All about the Royal Caribbean Ovation of the Seas

 |Space Ratio (tons of ship per passenger)||40|

-The Ovation of the Seas is one of five Quantum-class ships currently sailing with Royal Caribbean.
+The Ovation of the Seas is one of three Quantum-class ships currently sailing with Royal Caribbean.
 Quantum-class ships feature several notable features like the North Star viewing platform, the Seaplex with bumper cars, and iFly skydiving on board.
 They're also known for their beautiful fully-enclosed glass solariums at the front of the ship.
-The Ovation of the Seas is very similar to its sister-ships; Quantum of the Seas, Anthem of the Seas, Spectrum of the Seas and Odyssey of the Seas, although each ship may have some differences.
+The Ovation of the Seas is very similar to its sister-ships; Quantum of the Seas and Anthem of the Seas, although each ship may have some differences.

 Dining Establishments on Ovation of the Seas